Bob and Patricia

-Bob and Patricia's story, Patricia was diagnosed with operable pancreatic cancer in 2009.
+Patricia was diagnosed with operable pancreatic cancer in 2009.
 Her husband Bob shares her experience.

 My name is Bob, four years ago my wife Patricia was diagnosed with the silent killer, pancreatic cancer.
 I remember that day very well.